 (3) whether the imposition of a duty would be fair, just and reasonable2.

 The criteria of foreseeability and proximity are derived from the seminal speech of Lord Atkin in Donoghue v Stevenson3.
-Reasonable foreseeability focuses on the knowledge that someone in the defendant's position would be expected to possess4, whilst proximity focuses on the broader relationship
+Reasonable foreseeability focuses on the knowledge that someone in the defendant's position would

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 EXISTING USER?
 SIGN IN